 • every scenario-ready Disaster Recovery, so that you can access your data in any event of failure.

-• many data restore destinations – whether it’s a local device or both the same or new Jira account.
+• many data restore destinations – whether it’s a local device or both the same or a new Jira account.

 Q: What’s the takeaway for IT leaders and Jira Admins?